agentsonar/agentsonar-oma/README.md

 ```

 Additional response headers:
-- `Cache-Control: no-cache, no-store` — discourage proxy caching of this informational state
+- `Cache-Control: no-cache, no-store`, discourage proxy caching of this informational state
-- `X-AgentSonar-Prevent: cyclic_delegation` — cheap observability hook for proxy/log inspection
+- `X-AgentSonar-Prevent: cyclic_delegation`, cheap observability hook for proxy/log inspection

 ### Limitations

 - **Once tripped, the sidecar's tracked state stays tripped.** Subsequent `emitDelegations` calls keep throwing `PreventError`.
 To resume detection, restart the sidecar.
-- **Prevent Mode catches static-DAG cycles only in v1** (cycles visible at `emitDelegations` time from the `dependsOn` graph).
-Cycles that emerge at runtime via the OMA orchestrator's `runTasks` are not yet wired into the engine — that's a v2 enhancement.
+- **Static-DAG cycles only, currently.** Prevent Mode trips on cycles visible at `emitDelegations` time, walked from the `dependsOn` graph.
+Cycles that emerge at runtime through the OMA orchestrator's `runTasks` are forwarded to `/trace` and stashed for future cost work, but they do not currently feed the detection engine.
+Wiring the runtime path into detection is on the roadmap.
-- **Sidecar must be reachable.** If the sidecar is down, `emitDelegations` warns once and continues — no `PreventError` is thrown because detection isn't running.
+- **Sidecar must be reachable.** If the sidecar is down, `emitDelegations` warns once and continues, no `PreventError` is thrown because detection isn't running.

 ## Sidecar lifecycle